Menu Icon

 • Thinning hair

-• Heavy menstrual bleeding.xii
+• Heavy menstrual bleeding

 How is hypothyroidism diagnosed?

-If patients have symptoms of hypothyroidism or are suffering from multiple miscarriages, their doctor may initiate a work-up.
+If an individual has symptoms of hypothyroidism or has had multiple miscarriages, their doctor may initiate a work-up.
 In general, hypothyroidism can be diagnosed by a simple blood test measuring the level of thyroid stimulatory hormone (TSH).
-In patients with primary hypothyroidism, the TSH value is typically high because the thyroid is not producing enough hormone; therefore, the brain is secreting more TSH to encourage the thyroid to produce more thyroid hormone.xx When the TSH level is elevated, a free T4 must be measured.
-If the free T4 is low, this confirms the diagnosis of overt hypothyroidism.
-If the TSH is elevated and the free T4 is normal, this indicates subclinical hypothyroidism.
+In patients with primary hypothyroidism, the TSH value is typically high because the thyroid is not producing enough thyroid hormone; therefore, the brain secretes more TSH to encourage the thyroid to ramp up production.xxi

-A more controversial topic is how to manage a TSH level between 2.5 to 4.0 mIU/L in women trying to conceive.
+A more controversial topic is how to manage a TSH level between 2.5 to 4.0 mIU/L in females trying to conceive.
 There is insufficient evidence that a TSH level in this range is associated with infertility or miscarriage.
-However, some doctors recommend treating patients who are trying to conceive, especially if infertile, when the TSH is above 2.5 mIU/L. This is related to the fact the 2.5mIU/L is often used as the upper limit of normal in the first trimester once a woman achieves pregnancy.
-On the other hand, in most women, TSH is expected to decrease as hCG rises in pregnancy as described above so a TSH above 2.5 mIU/L may naturally fall below this threshold once a pregnancy is achieved.xxii
+However, some doctors recommend treating this group of patients, especially if infertile, because 2.5mIU/L is often used as the upper limit of normal in the first trimester.
+On the other hand, TSH is expected to decrease in most females as hCG rises in pregnancy, so a TSH above 2.5 mIU/L prior to conception may naturally fall below this threshold once a pregnancy is achieved.xxiv

 Who should be tested for hypothyroidism?